 Royal College of Music (RCM) Scholarship Fund

-The RCM is one of the world’s great conservatoires, training gifted musicians from all over the world for international careers as performers, conductors and composers.
-The Scholarship Fund aims to ensure that financial circumstances do not prevent talented students from fulfilling their potential.
+The RCM is one of the world’s greatest conservatoires providing specialised music education and training for performers, conductors and composers.
+Our Scholarship Fund aims to ensure that financial circumstances do not prevent talented students from fulfilling their potential.

 Charity information: Royal College of Music

 Music tuition is expensive, as is the cost of living in London.
-Therefore the financial pressures on RCM students are acute and rising tuition fees deter many hugely talented students from applying.
-Our students have the ability and ambition to become the leading performers, conductors and composers of the next generation and to contribute fully to the worldwide musical community.
-A lack of financial support will, in time, drastically affect the cultural impact that music has on our society
+The financial pressures on RCM students are acute and rising tuition fees deter many hugely talented students from applying.
+Our students have the ability and ambition to become the leading musicians of the next generation and to contribute fully to the worldwide musical community.
+A lack of financial support for music students will, in time, drastically affect the cultural impact that music and the wider arts has on our society.

 We believe no student should be denied a music education for want of funds.
-Generations of RCM students have gone on to stellar careers, but were only able to maintain their studies through generous gifts from donors.
-The RCM Scholarship Fund gives all talented students, irrespective of their background, the opportunity to complete their studies without financial worries at a time of ever-increasing tuition fees.
-This is vital if the RCM is to nurture the very best talent in the future, enabling them to study and thrive at a world-leading conservatoire.
+Generations of RCM students have gone on to have stellar careers, but were only able to maintain their studies through generous gifts from donors.
+The RCM Scholarship Fund gives all talented students, irrespective of their background, the opportunity to complete their studies without financial worries and is vital if the RCM is to nurture and develop the very best music talent in the future.

-Activities» Through a robust and varied fundraising strategy, we aim to substantially increase the scholarship funds available for RCM students.
+Activities» Through a robust and varied annual fundraising strategy we aim to substantially increase the scholarship funds available for RCM students.

-Success will be attracting and offering support to a broad range of world class young musicians, based on their talent and irrespective of their financial circumstances.
+Success will be attracting and offering support to an increased number of world class young musicians, based on their talent, irrespective of their financial circumstances.

 We aim to increase the amount of funding offered to each individual scholarship recipient.

 Activities» We will enhance the cultivation and stewardship of prospective and current donors to encourage and increase their level of support.

 By enabling students to focus on music-making & undertaking valuable educational activities to further their studies & development instead of having to work to support themselves

-Without more scholarship support the RCM risks not being able to offer enough places to gifted young musicians, therefore losing tomorrow's world class musicians and the high reputation that has been established.
-Increasing this support is a strategic priority for the RCM.
-Relationships between donors and scholars are carefully nurtured through exceptional stewardship to develop a network of supporters and a vibrant and engaged community.
+Without increased scholarship support the RCM risks not being able to offer enough places to gifted young musicians, therefore losing tomorrow's world class musicians and the high reputation that has been established by the College.
+Increasing scholarship support is a strategic priority for the RCM.
+Relationships between donors and scholars are carefully nurtured through exceptional stewardship to develop our network of supporters and create a vibrant and engaged community.

 The RCM is located on Prince Consort Road, South Kensington, at the heart of the Exhibition Road Cultural Quarter - London's premier hub of cultural activity.
 Our neighbours include the Royal Albert Hall, Natural History Museum, Victoria & Albert Museum and the Royal College of Art.
-Students have the opportunity to perform at world class venues such as Wigmore Hall, Royal Albert Hall, National Gallery and the Southbank Centre.
-Students are encouraged to embrace all art forms.
+Our students have the opportunity to perform at world class venues such as Wigmore Hall, Royal Albert Hall, National Gallery and the Royal Festival Hall.
+We encourage our students to embrace all art forms.

 The RCM is a world-leading conservatoire, offering first-rate teaching with professors of international reputation, unrivalled performance opportunities and a vibrant creative environment which nurtures and challenges.
-We are third in the world for performing arts in the 2016 QR University rankings.
-Alumni include Ralph Vaughan Williams, Benjamin Britten, Dame Joan Sutherland, Sir Thomas Allen and Alfie Boe.
+Ranked 2nd in the world for performing arts in the 2017 QS University rankings, our alumni include Ralph Vaughan Williams, Benjamin Britten, Dame Joan Sutherland, Sir Thomas Allen & Alfie Boe.
 The RCM's influence on the development of music in the last 130 years has been immense.

 Read more about the Charity running this project.

-Lily leads a team of 13 Development & Alumni Engagement staff and oversees fundraising strategy for the RCM.
+Lily leads a team of 13 Development staff and oversees the fundraising strategy for the Royal College of Music (RCM)

-Emma is responsible for administering the scholarships programme, increasing scholarship income and developing relationships with donors.
+Alice is responsible for administering the RCM scholarships programme, increasing scholarship income and developing relationships with donors.

 Louise Birrell, Head Of Regular Giving

-Louise leads the regular giving team, comprising of scholarships, membership schemes, regular giving and legacies.
+Louise leads the regular giving team at the RCM, comprising of scholarships, membership schemes, regular giving, alumni relations & legacies.